MARKET SNAPSHOT: U.S. Stock Indicators Ease From Record Highs As Bank Earnings Arrive

 Which stocks look like key movers?

-Shares in J.P.
-Morgan Chase & Co.(JPM) and Citigroup Inc.(C) appear set for active trading as the two giant banks are among the companies expected to post earnings before the open.
-Domino's Pizza Inc.(DPZ) is also on the earnings docket ahead of the bell.
+Shares in Domino's Pizza Inc.(DPZ) appear set for active trading as the pizza chain is also on the earnings docket ahead of the bell.

 Read:Bank earnings: 'Lower for longer' means buybacks will continue (http://www.marketwatch.com/story/bank-earnings-lower-for-longer-means-buybacks-will-continue-2017-10-06)